Call Wish Medical 208-892-WISH(9474)

 Do you have contraceptives or prescribe birth control?

-We have information on how various types of contraceptives work and what their side effects can be.
-You can schedule a consultation with our healthcare provider to answer your questions.
-WISH Medical does not hand out contraceptives or prescribe birth control.
+We provide information on how various types of contraceptives work and what their side effects can be, however, WISH Medical does not prescribe birth control or hand out contraceptives.
+You can schedule a consultation with our healthcare provider for education about birth control and answers to your questions.

 When should I take a pregnancy test?